OpenPegasus/OpenPegasusDocker/README.md

 ```

-TODO

-The make command for the build server image will build the server image smi-server:0.1.2 on your local machine.
+The make command for the build server image will build the server image smi-server:<tag> on your local machine.

 If you wish to skip this step you can use one of the existing build images
 such as this one on Dockerhub.